 Squirrel blamed for car engine stuffed with nuts

-"I think it was a squirrel who was taking them off the bird table, coming 'round to the front of the house, getting into the garage and climbing up into the engine bay and making its way into the air filter."
+"I think it was a squirrel who was taking them off the bird table, coming 'round to the front of the house, getting into the garage and climbing up into the engine bay and making its way into the air filter," Evans speculated.

 Evans used a vacuum at his shop to suck the nuts out of the engine.
 He ended up filling a grocery bag with the squirrel's quarry.

-Evans says this Honda Civic was a first.
-"I've seen like little nests under there or signs of where a mouse has been chewing but I've never once seen anything like that inside the actual air filter."
+"I've seen like, little nests under there, or signs of where a mouse has been chewing.
+But I've never once seen anything like that inside the actual air filter."